Suhaniarora03/Suhaniarora03/README.md

 <h1 align="center">Hi 👋, I'm Suhani Arora</h1>
-<h3 align="center">A passionate Devops Engineer from India 🇮🇳.
+<h3 align="center">A passionate Devops Engineer from India.
 I'm on a mission to bridge the gap between software developer and IT operations.
 And the most powerful tool we developers have is automation.</h3>

 - 🔭 I’m currently working on **CI CD projects**